Dear Soon-to-Be Your Holiness –

 Real is easy.
 Transparent is easy.
 Right is easy.
 Truth is easy.

-What’s hard is denying, covering up, playing fast and lose with what “sin” is and ignoring truth for the sake of surface.
+What’s hard is denying, covering up, playing fast and loose with what “sin” is and ignoring truth for the sake of surface.
 Do you know how much more markedly difficult it is to construct a web of lies than it is to show compassion, minister to the needs of the flock, and do God’s real work?
 And since money talks, imagine the cash coming into the coffers from people who actually understand God’s messages if you start trotting pedophiles in your charge off to jail instead of moving them around and rewarding them.

 Easy is one of your confidantes coming to you and saying, “Your Holiness, we’re having a problem with Father So-and-So” and you, without even blinking an eye, replying with authority, “Let him stand trial and be judged by his peers.”
 One offender after another for, as one line in Mea Maxima Culpa goes, “A pedophile is not a sinner; he is a criminal.”
 Stop designating millions of dollars to cover legal fees and provide hush money.
 Just stop.
 Easy.